abenki/codebase-agent/README.md

 - All file operations (reading, writing) are sandboxed to prevent unauthorized access.
 - The agent enforces path validation to ensure no escape from the `BASE_DIR`.
 - Environment variables are loaded from `.env` for secure and consistent configuration.

+## 🚧 Agent Limitations

+The Codebase Agent has the following limitations:
+- The maximum file size that can be read is 20KB.
+- The agent cannot perform complex operations, such as refactoring or debugging.

 ## 🛠️ Supported Tools